-- What techniques can be employed for evaluating RE tools?
-How do these techniques compare with respect to efficiency, rigor, and situational fit? - What are important pitfalls for successful RE tool adoption in a development organization?
+- What are typical RE tasks that are supported by tools? - What techniques can be employed for evaluating RE tools?
+How do these techniques compare with respect to efficiency, rigor, and situational fit?

 • How do requirements tools affect work efficiency?
 In which situations do they bring improvements, when not?